CloudNine Discovery Portal - CloudNine Review: How do I process eDiscovery raw (unprocessed) data to load into CloudNine Review?

 Step 1: File System - CloudNine Review - Unprocessed (raw) Data

-Step 2: Upload to CloudNine Review: Case and Custodian
+Step 2: Upload to CloudNine Review: Upload Name and Case

 Step 4: Pre-Upload Filtering